-Chin ups – a.k.a. supinated grip pull ups – are the best vertical pulling exercise for building strength and size in the upper back, biceps and forearms.
+Chin ups – a.k.a. supinated grip pull ups – are my preferred vertical pulling exercise for building strength and size in the upper back, biceps and forearms.

 A supinated grip – palms facing towards you – puts the biceps in their strongest pulling position.
 That means you can train with more load and repetitions for the upper back as well as the biceps.